madeline-eppley/Mobulid_PopGen/tarapacana/tarapacana_analysis.md

 `-p`,`--min-populations` — minimum number of populations a locus must be present in to process a locus (for populations; default: 1).
 `-r`,`--min-samples-per-pop` — minimum percentage of individuals in a population required to process a locus for that population (for populations; default: 0).

-Remy and I agree that -m 3 and -M 3 are default, let's keep those and instead vary parameter -n
+##### Remy and I agree that -m 3 and -M 3 are default, let's keep those and instead vary parameter -n
+for some further proof beyond the BSB dataset, here's what [Paris et al 2017](https://besjournals.onlinelibrary.wiley.com/doi/epdf/10.1111/2041-210X.12775) says about stacks parameter space across 4 different datasets: "We recommend setting m high enough only to deny errantreads the status of a putative allele.
+We therefore do not sug-gest using a value for m > 5 and we have demonstrated herethat the default value of m3 was favourable for all test datasets"

+tldr: -m 3 is default and should be good here

 ```bash
 (base) [eppley.m@explorer-02 tarapacana]$ cat tarapacana_opt_n.sh